-The 3 Most Fantastic Beasts of Glacier National Park
+Most Asked About Wildlife of Glacier National Park

 And Where You Might Find Them…

-Glacier National Park is home to over 71 species of mammals, 276 species of birds, dozens of fishes, amphibians, thousands of species of insects, and even reptiles!
-Most species are uniquely adapted to the high alpine and cold habitats of Glacier National Park.
+Glacier National Park is home to many wild animals, with over 71 species of mammals, 276 species of birds, dozens of fish, amphibians, thousands of species of insects, and even reptiles!
+Most of these wild species are uniquely adapted to the high alpine and cold habitats of Glacier National Park.
 Whether your hiking, driving, or rafting along with us, keep your eyes peeled when you’re in the right areas!
-Below are three we get asked about most.
+Remember, all wildlife deserves are respect and never approach a wild animal.

 How to See A Wolf in Glacier National Park:

-Seen individually, in pairs, or in packs, these misunderstood predators roam many places within and around the park.
-They don’t have set territories within the park, and come and go from the area as they follow the elk herds seasonally.
+Seen individually, in pairs, or in packs, these misunderstood predators roam many places within and around Glacier National Park.
+These wild animals don’t have set territories within the park, and come and go from the area as they follow the elk herds seasonally.
 Seen commonly near lower McDonald Lake area, Apgar, the North Fork area, and neighboring National Forest Service lands.
 Sometimes in winter, we can hear them howling at the moon.
-Rather than try to see a wolf, spend your time trying to see Elk… you might get lucky and spot a pack following them.
+Rather than try to spot a wolf in the park, spend your time trying to see Elk… you might get lucky and spot a pack following them.

 How to See A Wolverine in Glacier National Park:

 Seen commonly near the alpine or rocky landscapes.
 These members of the weasel family can cover some ground!
 If you spot one count yourself incredibly lucky.
-Some of us have been exploring Glacier Park for decades and have never seen one.
+Some of us have been exploring Glacier National Park for decades and have never seen this wild animal.

 You may be able to see a Wolverine in the forests and valley bottoms as they cross from one set of mountains to another.
 They’re incredibly solitary though and go out of their way to avoid humans; although, they are also known to sometimes travel in family groups or mating pairs.
 We’ve also often heard of folks seeing them at Logan Pass or along the Siyeh trail.